luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Customizing the dashboard

-This section provides a few tips and tricks on how to cusomize the dashbaord by applying filters or limit the number of structures displayed on a map.
+This section provides a few tips and tricks on how to customize the dashboard (e.g. by applying filters or limit the number of structures displayed on a map).

  - ***Pop-ups***: If you hover over a point on the map or the chart, you will see a pop-up appearing displaying further information.
  - ***Customize the maps***: To gain a better insight in the spatial distribution of health facilities, you can limit the type of structres disyplayed.
 Click on the circle in the legend.
 This will remove the slected type.
 To add it again, simply click the circle again.
- - ***Apply filters ***:
+ - ***Apply filters***: Further explore the data by applying custom filters.
    1. Click the <img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/bt_filter.png" height="20" align="top" alt='filter'></img>  button in the top right corner of the dashboard.
    2. You should now see the filter configuration page.
 Use the drop-down list to select your filter criteria.
    3. Click the <img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/bt_apply_filter.png" height="20" align="top" alt='apply'></img> buton to activate your filter.

 <p align="center">
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/videos/HeRAMS_dashboard_navigation.gif" alt="dashboard navigation" height="300"/></img>
 </p>

 #### Default dashboard pages